 Compulsory Education Age

-Mandatory from age 6 (any time between between the beginning of the school year or the last day of December of such year) through completion of secondary education or 18 years of age (whichever is sooner).
+Mandatory from age 6 (any time between between the beginning of the school year to December 31 of such year) through completion of secondary education or 18 years of age (whichever is sooner).

-The SEC regulates homeschooling in a number of ways.
-Homeschool programs are still expected to follow the SEC curriculum standards, and similar to independent schools, homeschools can choose the resources they wish to use as long as they cover the content in the SEC standards.
-Parents or caregivers are expected to register each homeschooled child at a designated school, and homeschoolers have access to resources and other supports provided by the Education Institute through those schools.
+The SEC regulates homeschooling of Qataris in a number of ways.
+Homeschool programs are still expected to follow the SEC curriculum standards and, similar to independent schools, can choose the resources they wish to use as long as they cover the content in the SEC standards.
+Qatari parents or caregivers are expected to register each homeschooled child at a designated school and homeschoolers have access to resources and other supports provided by the Education Institute through those schools.
 According to the SEC, there are just over 3,000 registered homeschooled children.
 Homeschooled children may participate in the end of year exams administered at the registered school, typically after normal school hours.

-Expatriates can homeschool because there is no law in Qatar regarding mandatory attendance of residents, only Qatari citizens.
+Expatriates can homeschool because there is no law in Qatar regarding mandatory attendance of residence, only Qatari citizens.